JNRowe/versionah/doc/templates.rst

 Data
 ----

-Each template is provided with the following data for use in templates:
+Each template is provided with the following variables for use in the output:

 * ``magic`` for the magic string to support reading :mod:`versionah` files
 * ``major``, ``minor``, ``micro`` and ``patch`` for the version components